cosmicjs/vue-garage-sale/article/article.md

 ```

 So far, this step looks like any regular Vue app creation except the PWA selection step.
-Thanks to vue-cli which is a doing a lot work behind the secenes and add the service worker option which a major feature of PWAs.
+Thanks to vue-cli which is a doing a lot work behind the senes and add the service worker option which a major feature of PWAs.
 So let's continue and add our functions step by step.

-We also need to add vuetify which will be our css framework.
-Before using vuetify, I used Bootstrap for most of my projects, however after trying Vuetify, I was hooked since.
-Vuetify in my opinon offers two majore advantages:
+We also need to add Vuetify which will be our css framework.
+Before using Vuetify, I used Bootstrap for most of my projects, however after trying Vuetify, I was hooked since.
+Vuetify in my opinion offers two major advantages:

 * Rapid development, comparing to bootstrap
-* Easy integration with Vue js
+* Easy integration with Vue

 So let's add it to out project